-The Office of Campus and Student Life on each campus assists students with the decision making and college transfer process.
+The Office Student Life Office on each campus assists students with the decision making and college transfer process.
 Assistance is available with the search and application process.
 In addition, professional staff will help students understand what they can do to avoid “transfer shock” and enjoy the educational experience at North Country Community College and the selected transfer college.

-Students are encouraged to work with their advisor and the Office of Campus and Student Life as soon as they know they want to transfer to ensure a smooth transfer process.
+Students are encouraged to work with their advisor and the Student Life Office as soon as they know they want to transfer to ensure a smooth transfer process.
 We look forward to working with you.

 How do I prepare for transfer?